Non-reductive geometric invariant theory and hyperbolicity: Moment maps and cohomology of non-reductive quotients

-\begin{theorem}[\cite{bkcoh}, Theorem 5.12] Let $X$ be a smooth projective variety endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds.
+\begin{theorem}[\cite{bkcoh}, Theorem 1.4] Let $X$ be a smooth projective variety endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds.
 Then there is a natural ring isomorphism

-Here $\mathrm{Euler}(V_\lieu) \in H^*(X/\!/\CC^*)$ is the Euler class of the bundle $V_\lieu$ and
+Here $\mathrm{Euler}(V^*_\lieu) \in H^*(X/\!/\CC^*)$ is the Euler class of the bundle $V^*_\lieu$ and

-is the annihilator ideal. \end{theorem} \begin{theorem}[\cite{bkcoh}, Theorem 5.13] Let $X$ be a smooth projective variety endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds.
-Assume that the stabiliser in $\hU$ of a generic $x \in X$ is trivial.
+is the annihilator ideal. \end{theorem} \begin{theorem}[\cite{bkcoh}, Theorem 1.5] Let $X$ be a smooth projective variety endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds.
+Assume for simplicity that the stabiliser in $\hU$ of a generic $x \in X$ is trivial.
 Given a cohomology class $a \in H^*(X/\!/\hU)$ with a lift $\tilde{a}\in H^*(X/\!/\CC^*)$, then

-where $\mathrm{Euler}(V_\lieu)$ is the cohomology class defined in Theorem \ref{thm:cohomologyrings}.
+where $\mathrm{Euler}(V^*_\lieu)$ is the cohomology class defined in Theorem \ref{thm:cohomologyrings}.
 Here we say that $\tilde{a}\in H^*(X/\!/\CC^*)$ is a lift of $a\in H^*(X/\!/\hU)$ if $a=i^*\tilde{a}$. \end{theorem}

-\begin{remark} Theorem \ref{thm:integration} can be generalised to allow the triviality assumption for the stabiliser in $\hU$ of a generic $x \in X$ to be omitted; then the sizes of the stabilisers in $\hU$ and $\CC^*$ of a generic $x \in X$ are included in the formula for $\int_{X/\!/\hU}a$. \end{remark}
+\begin{remark} Theorem \ref{thm:integration} can be generalised to allow the triviality assumption for the stabiliser in $\hU$ of a generic $x \in X$ to be omitted; then the formula for $\int_{X/\!/\hU}a$ is multiplied by a strictly positive rational depending on the sizes of the stabilisers in $\hU$ and $\CC^*$ of a generic $x \in X$. \end{remark}

 Finally, we have residue formulas for the intersection pairings on the quotient $X/\!/\CC^*$.
+Note that $\hU$ is homotopy equivalent to $\CC^*$ and to $S^1$ so that $\hU$-equivariant cohomology is isomorphic to $\CC^*$-equivariant cohomology and to $S^1$-equivariant cohomology.
 There are two surjective ring homomorphisms

 from the $S^1$-equivariant cohomology of $X$ to the ordinary cohomology of the corresponding GIT quotients.
 The fixed points of the maximal compact subgroup $S^1$ of $\hU$ on $X\subseteq \PP^n$ correspond to the weights of the $\CC^*$ action on $X$, and since this action is well-adapted, these weights satisfy